collinwong53/POKEMON-SPEED-BATTLE/README.md

 ![Alt text](/images/readme.png?raw=true "Pokemon Speed Battle")

 ## About
-- Pokemon DDR is a competitive game where two players must race to hit a random sequence of keys in order to attack eachother.
+- Pokemon DDR is a competitive game where two players race to hit a random sequence of keys in order to attack eachother.

 ## Rules